-- In light of changing community conditions due to COVID-19, we are releasing this Request for Proposal (RFP) with the understanding that format and date of the Summit may change.
-As things evolve, we will keep you updated.
-Please know that your session, if chosen, may be in-person or virtual.
+- In light of changing community conditions due to COVID-19, we are releasing this Request for Proposal (RFP) with the assumption that the safest way to come together as a group of 200 is in a virtual setting.
+Please know that your session, if chosen, will be virtual.

 - Proposals are welcome from all, including adults, youth, social service agencies, researchers, etc.

-- Submissions are due by 5:00 p.m. on Friday, August 9th.
-Individuals will be notified of their proposal status by the end of August.
+- Submissions are due by 5:00 p.m. on Sunday, August 23rd.
+Individuals will be notified of their proposal status by the beginning of September.